 Bio & Statement

 David D. Oquendo is a New Jersey, USA based artist.
 He was born in San Juan, Puerto Rico – and raised in New Jersey.
-In 2009, David D. Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
+In 2009, Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
 While attending Rutgers, Oquendo was mentored by the late Denyse Thomasos; in addition to earning the Creative Achievement in Fine Arts Award – for outstanding accomplishment in fine arts reflecting creativity and dedication.

 The genesis of the series is personal.
-The artist was diagnosed with a learning disability as a young child, causing difficulty in speech, comprehension, translation and writing.
-The non sequitur has become increasingly fascinating for the artist in regards to language, writing, idiomatic phrases and identity through language.
+The artist was diagnosed with a learning disability as a child; causing difficulty in speech, comprehension, translation and writing.
+The non sequitur has become increasingly fascinating for the artist in regards to idiomatic phrases, music and identity and understanding in oneself through language.

-Each letter is a system that has been influenced by Gothic Blackletter and ciphers with hints of Arabic and Hebrew calligraphy.
-Oquendo’s script communicates idioms translated into English, poetry, and personal messages which are rarely immediately decipherable.
+Each letter is a system that has been influenced by Textualis Quadrata with hints of Eastern Kufic and Hebrew calligraphy.
 Completion finds the balance between obfuscate text and the beauty of calligraphy.
 With this series, David D. Oquendo challenges the notion of what language must be, how language must be used and how language must look like.